We’re excited to share with you that WPForms 1.5.3 has just been released and it’s got some great new features.

 Created AJAX Form Submissions

-With our latest update, you can now prevent a page from refreshing when someone submit a form.
+With our latest update, you can now prevent a page from refreshing when someone submits a form.

 WPForms now lets you enable AJAX form submissions in the form settings.